glaaki/dotfiles/README.md

 dotfiles
 ========

 A simple dotfile setup for zsh, vim and tmux.
+This also includes my iterm2 backup.

 Setup
 --------